-The designated safeguarding lead actively liaises with other school staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children's well-being are effective.
+The designated safeguarding lead actively liaises with other school/college staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children's well-being are effective.

 The designated safeguarding lead or a deputy is always available during school hours for the staff in the school to discuss any safeguarding concerns.
-In exceptional circumstances, such as staff illness, the DSL or a deputy will be available and contactable by phone to offer advice and guidance.
 Out of hours cover is provided by the Headteacher (DSL), or the Deputy Headteacher (DDSL) in their absence.
 The safeguarding inbox will be monitored on at least a weekly basis during school holiday times.

-More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education Annex C: Role of the designated safeguarding lead.
+More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (June 2023) Annex C: Role of the designated safeguarding lead.